• Deutsch

 Set-Cookie: session_id=a1b2-c3d4-e5f6; Path=/

-3. Subsequent Request with Cookie: You then navigate to your cart page.
+3. Subsequent request with Cookie: You navigate to your cart page.
 Your browser now automatically includes the cookie in its new request:

 GET /cart HTTP/1.1